PatrickMaiyer/Portapack_Wiki/C16-format.md

 As a final remark, if you created a new file, be sure that the Project Rate matches your capture:

 <img src="img/c16_export2.png" width="300">

+### Capture Manipulation Pt2

+Alternatively you can use GNU Radio Companion (GRC) to convert the C16 short into a complex IQ file.

+To accomplish this you'll need to bring in the original C16 file using the GRC block "File Source", pipe it to "IShort To Complex", "Multiply Consent" using the magic number 1.0 /32768.0 for the constant, then exporting the file with "File Sink".